 Salesforce Case Form - Set up a form for customers to contact your support team.
 As soon as a survey response is submitted a case will be created in Salesforce or your Service Cloud environment.

-Add to or update your Campaign Monitor subscriber list by directly connecting to your Campaign Monitor account.
-Select your list to add in form fields to collect information.
+Add to or update your Campaign Monitor subscriber list by adding in form fields to collect information.

 The Net Promoter Score (NPS) asks customers a single question that can predict loyalty, renewal and referral rate - "On a scale of 0 to 10, how likely are you to recommend our business to a friend or colleague?"
 We break NPS survey responses down into three categories: